What does this mean?

 This is outdoor burning to dispose of dry plants (typically Russian Thistle and Tumble Mustard) that have been broken off and rolled about by the wind.

 This information is intended to clarify when and where windblown tumbleweed burning can or cannot be conducted.
-Windblown tumbleweed burning is exempt from burn permits during a burn day.
 Common sense safety rules do apply.
 Alternative means or managing tumbleweeds is encouraged.

 Tumbleweeds that are anchored in the soil and where wind has not naturally detached them are subject to either land clearing or weed abatement permits.

-Land clearing and weed abatement burning will not be allowed within the City of Pasco without a special permit or where there are reasonable alternatives.
+Land clearing and weed abatement burning will not be allowed within the City of Pasco.
 Land clearing or weed abatement debris cannot be hauled from an area where burning is prohibited to an area where burning is allowed.

 GENERAL BURNING RULES FOR WINDBLOWN TUMBLEWEEDS

-While windblown tumbleweed burning is allowed without a permit there are still rules that must be followed and other common sense rules should be followed:
+While windblown tumbleweed burning is allowed (outside city limits) during a "burn day" there are still rules that must be followed and other common sense rules should be followed: